 CATCHERS - Any player who has caught four or more innings may not pitch on that calendar day.
 Any pitcher who throws 41 or more pitches may not play the position of catcher for the remainder of that day.

 NINE PLAYERS - No game may be started with fewer than 9 players.
-This is not a forfeit, however.
+However, except in the playoffs - this is not a forfeit.
 The game shall be rescheduled.
 Nonetheless teams are encouraged to use the field time but running a joint practice or scrimmage. (e.g., the team without enough players may borrow a player from the opposing team).
 Please notify the director as soon as possible to reschedule the game.

 ON DECK SWINGING - At all fields (at all levels), there is NO on deck swinging.
 The umpire will assess a warning on the first offense to both benches (one warning per game, not per team) and will assess an out to any team whose player is swinging a bat while not at the plate on any subsequent violations.